Responding To Common Defenses In Motorcycle Wreck Claims

 Defusing a deeply-held prejudice usually doesn’t work, even if the prejudice is clearly wrong.
 The feelings are too strong.
-So, a Campbell personal injury attorney usually separates the victim from the prejudice.
+So, a San Jose personal injury attorney usually separates the victim from the prejudice.
 So, jurors may believe that most riders are thugs, as long as they believe that Chris was not a thug.

 Contact a Diligent Attorney